-The original project was due to complete by December 2015 and would target 64,500 premises.
-This phase of the programme was comprised of £25 million of funding: £10m from Oxfordshire County Council, £4m from the Government (Broadband Delivery UK) and £11m from BT.
-Engineering work on this phase began in August 2013 with the first homes and businesses going live in December 2013.
+The original project was completed in December 2015 and targeted 64,500 premises.
+This phase of the programme comprised of £25 million of funding with £10m from Oxfordshire County Council, £4m from the Government (Broadband Delivery UK) and £11m from BT.
+Engineering work on this phase began in August 2013 with the first homes and businesses delivered in December 2013.
 This phase completed on time, on target and under budget.

-The second phase of the programme runs until December 2017 and will enable a further 11,111 premises in the county access to superfast broadband.
-The total funding for this phase of the programme was an additional £5.1 million.
-Funding was made up of £1 million from South Oxfordshire District Council, £500,000 from Cherwell District Council, £250,000 from the Vale of the White Horse District Council, £200,000 from Oxfordshire County Council, £1.2m from BT, and a further £1.95m from the Department for Culture, Media and Sport.
+The second phase of the programme ended in December 2017 and enabled a further 11,111 premises in the county access to superfast broadband.
+The total funding for this phase was an additional £5.1 million.
+Funding was made up of £1 million from South Oxfordshire District Council, £500,000 from Cherwell District Council, £250,000 from the Vale of the White Horse District Council, £200,000 from Oxfordshire County Council, £1.2m from BT and a further £1.95m from the Department for Culture, Media and Sport.

-The third phase, of the programme is due to run until December 2018 and is entirely funded by programme savings to date and the early contractual windfall paid by BT of £2.56m which has arisen due to the high levels of take-up (currently at above 45%) of services already delivered.
-This has formed two new funds totalling £4m to go towards getting superfast broadband to another 3,000 households and business premises.
-In addition to this, a £600,000 fund for co-funding projects in conjunction with local communities has been established to run until December 2018.
+The third phase of the programme will be entirely funded by savings-to-date and the early contractual windfall paid by BT of £2.56m, which has arisen due to the high level of take-up from services already delivered.
+This has formed two new funds totalling £4m, which will go towards enabling another 3,000 homes and business premises to superfast broadband.

-Better Broadband for Oxfordshire has now completed its planned work in West Oxfordshire.
-Further roll-out is being carried out here by West Oxon District Council, which is separate from the Better Broadband for Oxfordshire Programme.
+The Better Broadband for Oxfordshire programme has now completed its planned work in West Oxfordshire.
+Further roll-out is being carried out by West Oxon District Council, which is separate from the Better Broadband for Oxfordshire Programme.